 Setting up and managing enrolment schemes (zones)

-State integrated schools, kura kaupapa Māori, designated character schools, special schools and state schools that are accredited as enrolling Communities of Online Learning have different requirements for setting up their enrolment schemes.
+Note that State integrated schools, kura kaupapa Māori, designated character schools, special schools and state schools that are accredited as enrolling Communities of Online Learning have different requirements for setting up their enrolment schemes.

 Information for state schools